Logic Blocks

 Thread Safety

-Because logic blocks are actors, message processing is inherently single-threaded within each block.
-All property changes and message handling happen inside the actor context automatically.
+Because logic blocks are actors, message processing is single-threaded within each block.
+Property changes and message handling happen inside the actor context automatically.

-However, if you need to execute code from an external callback or event (such as an OS event or a timer) back into the actor context, use the synchronization helpers:
+If code from an external callback (such as an OS event or timer) needs to mutate state, use the synchronization helpers:

 InvokeSynchronized(() =>